Knack (video game): Critical reception

 However, Dave Riley of Anime News Network gave the game a C and said, "There's very little in Knack that inspires passion.
 What we have here may be a technical marvel, but only the engineers will know for sure.
 From the outside looking in, if they'd spent half as much time on any other part of the game as they did animating the bits and bobs, maybe Knack would've contained something worth caring about."
 James Marshall of The Digital Fix likewise gave it 5 out of 10 and said it was "something constructed of relics – from the basic gameplay to the poor characterisation, nearly everything feels like something from two console generations ago."
 David Jenkins of Metro gave it 3 out of 10 and called it "A poor quality video game by any measure, but what this joyless throwback is doing being a key launch title for the PlayStation 4 Sony only knows."

 Sony's Shuhei Yoshida expressed disappointment at Knacks critical reception, hoping the game would receive scores in the mid-70s.
 However, he emphasised that Knack was "not the type of game reviewers would score high for the launch of a next-gen system" and instead, the game was a message that the PlayStation 4 was "not just trying to cater only to the hardcore".

-Youtuber videogamedunkey facetiously celebrated Knack and later Knack 2, with the game series becoming a running gag on his YouTube channel.
-He went on to offer criticism of Knack, citing simplistic gameplay and weak character design as fatal flaws.
+YouTuber videogamedunkey facetiously celebrated Knack, leading to the game series becoming a running gag on his YouTube channel.
+His sincere criticism of Knack cited simplistic gameplay and weak character design as fatal flaws.